jherey/amazing-cabbage/src/pages/posts/proxy-vs-reverse-proxy.md

 * **Blocking unwanted sites:** ISPs use this to block some sites from being reached.
 This is used by the government and companies to block websites they don't want people to access.
 * **Anonymity:** the server cannot know who's making the requests.
-* **Caching:** this can help performance as static files can be cached and sent back to clients when needed much faster.
+* **Caching:** this can help performance as static files like HTML and CSS can be cached and sent back to clients when needed much faster.